New-HavenWotLK/AzerothCore-lua-MultiVendor/README.md

 !!Description for TrinityCore!!

-You will need to grab an edited Playermethods.h from elunaengine, ItemHandler.cpp as well as Worldsessio.h.
+You will need to grab an edited Playermethods.h from elunaengine, ItemHandler.cpp as well as Worldsession.h.
 You can find the needed files at the following site to download:

 https://drive.google.com/file/d/1mQ5xNkZ1I_02A8UXNNnLDztOCCfM8a-E/view?usp=share_link